EXCITING UPDATE: We are changing our name to Seedwyze, and have a new website: www.seedwyze.com

 De Cicco Broccoli

-Larger than Spring Raab broccoli.
+Larger than Spring Raab broccoli, smaller than Belstar broccoli.
 45 days, fairly long harvest period.
 Will produce secondary heads.
 Leaves are also edible.

 Brussels Sprouts - Gladius